ThrowTheSwitch/CMock/docs/CMock_Summary.md

 * `:mock_suffix`:
   The suffix to append to your mock files.
 Defaults to “”.

-* `:weak_mocks`:
+* `:weak`:
-  When set to true, the generated mocks are defined as weak symbols.
-Defaults to false.
+  When set to some value, the generated mocks are defined as weak symbols using the configured format.
+Defaults to ''.
+  Set to '__attribute ((weak))' for weak mocks when using GCC.
+Set to any non-empty string for weak mocks when using IAR.

 * `:subdir`:
   Relative subdir for your mocks.
 Set this to e.g. "sys" in order to